-All infant children are provided with a paid for school dinner.
+All infant children are entitled to a free school meal.
 There is a daily choice of two set meals.
 Your child will eat their meal in Acorn's classroom.

 In the first few weeks of term you will receive log-in details for ParentPay - the electronic ordering system.
 You can then create your own account to pre-order your child's meals.
-See separate pack from Eden.
+See separate pack.